ThomasEscalle/WombatAutoRig/docs/Colors.md

 ## Detailed Description

 ### setColor(obj, color) : None
+Set the color of the object to the specified color.
+The color can be set by name or by hexadecimal value.

 Parameters:
 - **obj**: list of objects to color, or a single object
 - **color**: color to set to the object, name or hexadecimal (e.g. "red" or "#FF0000")

+Returns:
+- Nothing

+### setDefaultColor(obj, type) : None
+Set the color of the object to the default color for the specified type.
+The color can be set by name or by hexadecimal value.
+The color is saved in the preferences.json file.

+Parameters:
+- **obj**: list of objects to color, or a single object.
+- **type**: type of object to color, the way it is saved in the preferences.json file.

 Returns:
 - Nothing